LinHanlove/LinHan/pages/posts/sponsorship-forwarding.md

 ## Feedback

 I am eager to hear your feedback on this initiative.
-If you have any thoughts, concerns, or suggestions, please feel free to reach out to leave me a comment under [this tweet](https://twitter.com/antfu7/status/1781749305230885140) or [this toot](https://elk.zone/m.webtoo.ls/@antfu/112305352609322422).
-You can also mail me at hi@antfu.me.
+If you have any thoughts, concerns, or suggestions, please feel free to reach out to leave me a comment under [this tweet](https://x.com/HanLinsonglove/status/1781749305230885140) or [this toot](https://elk.zone/m.webtoo.ls/@LinHan/112305352609322422).
+You can also mail me at hi@LinHan.me.

 Thank you for reading this long post.
 I hope we can take this initiative as a small step and make open-source better and more sustainable together. 💚